 The secure sign-on technology adds a layer of security for your personal and financial information while you are banking online.

-Under no circumstances would Customers Bank ever contact you by telephone, send you an email or text message, or written communication on an unsolicited basis requesting that you validate or provide your online banking User ID and password, your social security number, account number, or date of birth.
+Under no circumstances would Customers Bank ever contact you by telephone, send you an email or text message, or written communication requesting that you validate or provide your online banking User ID and password, your social security number, account number, or date of birth.